NCCI Edits, LCD/NCD, and Medical Necessity

 Key Takeaways

-• NCDs are national Medicare coverage policies, while LCDs are local Medicare contractor policies.
+• NCDs are national Medicare coverage policies; LCDs are issued by Medicare Administrative Contractors (MACs) for their jurisdictions.

-• Medical necessity validation connects diagnosis, procedure, documentation, and payer coverage rules.
+• Medical-necessity validation connects the documented diagnosis, the procedure, the record, and the payer's coverage rule.

 Edits and Medical Necessity

-Claim edits are designed to catch coding, billing, and coverage problems before or after submission.
-A CCA candidate should treat an edit as a prompt for review, not as a reason to force the claim through.
-The correct response depends on the record, the code set, official guidelines, payer policy, and facility procedure.
+Claim edits are automated checks designed to catch coding, billing, and coverage problems before or after submission.
+A CCA candidate should treat every edit as a prompt for review, not as an obstacle to override.
+The correct response always depends on the record, the code set, the official guidelines, payer policy, and facility procedure.

 NCCI Edits